timotheeg/NESTrisStatsUI/docs/stats.md

 ## Color-coding

-Sereal components of the statsUI include information about line-clear events.
+Sereal components of the StatsUI include information about line-clear events.
 Line-clear events are color-coded in the UI as followed:

 * ![#1678FF](https://via.placeholder.com/15/1678FF/000000?text=+) `#1678FF`  for Singles
 * ![#FF9F00](https://via.placeholder.com/15/FF9F00/000000?text=+) `#FF9F00`  for Doubles